Taemin90/Cryptography/README.md

 1. Data Encryption Standard, DES
- - I used 'BitVector' libray for implementing DES.
+ - I used 'BitVector' library for implementing DES.
 I think it is the perfect library for bit operation.
 Even though the library provides very powerful functions, I do not use them for deeper understanding DES.

 ## How to start
 This project was coded in Python 3.8.9